 Local development and global sources

-Shell works to share the benefi ts of its projects and operations by creating jobs and helping local businesses and economies to develop.
+It is important for us to share the benefits of its projects and operations by creating jobs and helping local businesses and economies to develop.

 For example, in Malaysia we spent a total of around $3 billion in contracts in 2013 across 150 local suppliers.
 In Nigeria, Shell introduced a new scheme supported by five local banks to assist Nigerian contractors in accessing finance.
 In 2013, the funding scheme enabled 39 contractors to access loans worth over $700 million.

+In Canada, Shell has invested more than $1 billion with aboriginal contractors over six years on the Athabasca Oil Sands Project.
+This has helped to boost the local economy and develop individual skills.
 We built the Sakhalin 2 mega project in Russia’s far east, for example, using a workforce which was 70% Russian and with many project materials from Russian firms.

-Our approach of selecting primary suppliers of specific goods and services also means the supplier benefits from large orders and we can bring down costs through economies of scale.
+We also buy goods and services in the global market to secure cost competitive, international rates, increasingly through framework agreements.
+Our approach of selecting primary suppliers of specific goods and services also means the supplier benefits from large orders and we can bring down costs through economies of scale